Peteresis/Election_Analysis/README.md

 ### Output Table

 Once all the work of reading the data, organize it and calculate the total votes is done, the program creates the results table shown in `Fig #2` above.
-This table is printed on the screen and also printed in a `TXT File` called `election_results.txt` included in the `Analysis` folder contained within this repository.
+This table is printed on the screen and also printed to a `TXT File` called `election_results.txt`, included in the `Analysis` folder contained within this repository.

 The code that generates the output table on the screen consists of a series of `print` statements and a couple of lines to calculate the percentages of votes received by county or by candidate vs the total votes cast in the election.